Jungian Synchronicity: Decoding the Psychology of Meaningful Coincidences

 What is Synchronicity?

-It occurs when an event in the external world mirrors an internal experience.
+Synchronicity occurs when an event in the external world mirrors an internal issue.

-Synchronicities, according to Jung, require two events to happen simultaneously, or in parallel:
+Consequently, synchronicities require two events to happen simultaneously or in parallel:

 1. Subjective event (internal/psychic)